Klaro-0/Dark-Hero/README.md

 Welcome to **Dark Hero**, a passion-driven indie game project born from the idea of exploring what it means to be a hero in a broken world.
 Developed as part of my journey in software development and game design, this project is an experiment, a showcase, and a story — all in one.

-> 🎯 My goal?
-To create a high-performance, customizable game using Flutter that runs offline, supports modular gameplay, and reflects the player's moral path.
+> 🎯 **Goal**: Create a high-performance, customizable game using Flutter that runs offline, supports modular gameplay, and reflects the player's moral path.

 Whether you're here to play, fork, or collaborate — you're welcome to the dark side.